microsoft/promptflow/docs/how-to-guides/quick-start.md

 The [`connection`](../concepts/concept-connections.md) helps securely store and manage secret keys or other sensitive credentials required for interacting with LLM and other external tools for example Azure Content Safety.

-In this guide, we will use flow [web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification) which uses connection `open_ai_connection` inside, we need to set up the connection if we haven't added it before.
+The sample flow [web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification) uses connection `open_ai_connection` inside, e.g. `classify_with_llm` node needs to talk to `llm` using the connection.

+We need to set up the connection if we haven't added it before.
 Once created, the connection will be stored in local db and can be used in any flow.

 ::::{tab-set}